kt16abq/Stereo-Biomass-Estimation/StructureDesign/Readme.md

 1. Your Matlab Version is 2016b or higher
 2. Default path (in MATLAB command) is the same as _go.m_
 3. Manually add the toolbox in to Matlab path
+4. There is a file named _inPara.mat_.
+It is the intrinc parameters of GoPro Cameras H4.
+For new cameras, read http://www.vision.caltech.edu/bouguetj/calib_doc/ to learn how to get the parameters.

 ## setting
 Most of parameters are depend on the scale of sharks the distance from camera to sharks, and the distance between two cameras